Choose from the following to find a site:

 Becoming a Boundary Waters Family

 What's it take to be Boundary Waters Family?
 You may need to know how to make haute cuisine on a iron fire grate, the life history of the moose, or maybe some special paddling strokes from the voyageur era.
 The Superior National Forest has collected experts to give presentations on the kinds of things that can make your life in the "BW" more interesting and more fun.
-This series of programs was given Tuesdays at the historic Chik-Wauk Lodge near the end of the Gunflint Trail from 3:00 - 4:30, from June 17 to August 23, but have now concluded for the 2014 season.
-Hope you can join us next year!
+This series of programs is given Tuesdays at the historic Chik-Wauk Lodge near the end of the Gunflint Trail from 2:00 - 3:30, but have now concluded for the season.
+Hope you can join us in 2016, starting in mid June!

 For more information, link to the Chik-Wauk Museum and Nature Center site or the Becoming a Boundary Waters Family website.